 Sections 616.101, 616.102, and 616.105 present similar or identical introductory provisions to those found in Part 615.
 For purposes of economy, the definitions of Section 615.102 are incorporated into Part 616 rather than repeated, except for several definitions that are particular to Part 616.

-The Incorporations by Reference Section at found at 1st First Notice Section 616.103 has been deleted.
-In addition, all references to incorporated material in Part 616 have been referenced to the parallel Section at 615.103.
-These changes are purely organizational.
-Their effect is to place all incorporated-by-reference material cited in Parts 615 and 616 into a single section, thereby allowing for more ready amendment at future times.
+Part 616 contains no Incorporations by Reference Section.
+Rather, all references to incorporated material in Part 616 are referenced to the parallel Section at 615.103.
+The purpose is to have all incorporated-by-reference material cited in Parts 615 and 616 in a single section, thereby allowing for greater economy of listing and for more ready amendment at future times.